 Task 2.3 requires that if IAD experiences an unusual proliferation of cases and/or workload, IAD staffing be increased to maintain timeliness standards (compliance standard: Yes/No).
-During the current reporting period, IAD opened 213 cases, a decrease of 14 cases from the last reporting period.
-The Chief approved 340 cases, a decrease of 67 cases from the last reporting period.
-The Department attributes these reduced numbers to the implementation of the revised DGO M-03.
-In addition, during this reporting period, OPD hired two civilian intake technicians who replaced the two sworn intake officers who were transferred out of IAD.
+During the current reporting period, IAD opened 284 cases, an increase of 71 cases from the last reporting period.
+This comes after several reporting periods of reduced numbers of complaints, which the Department attributed to the implementation of the revised DGO M-03.
+During this reporting period, OPD did not assign any additional personnel to IAD, nor reassign any current IAD personnel.
+At this point, it does not appear that timeliness was adversely affected by the slight increase in cases received; if the upward trends continue, we will discuss with IAD its plans for additional staffing.
+Also, the Chief approved 245 cases, a decrease of 95 cases from the last reporting period.
 OPD is in compliance with Task 2.3.